Ancient History A Level

 - To include GCSE grade B in English Language or History.

-Our course offers an accessible and interactive learning experience.
+This A Level full-time course offers an accessible and interactive learning experience.
 Through a variety of teaching methods, including informative lectures, engaging discussions, and multimedia resources, you will immerse yourself in the rich tapestry of ancient history.
 Primary sources and archaeological discoveries will be examined, enabling you to develop critical analysis and interpretation skills.
 You will also have the opportunity to take part in educational visits, including a possible trip to Rome.

 Assessment will be in the form of 2 essay based exams at the end of year 2, with no coursework component.
-There are no exams at the end of year 1, learners will need to commit to the full 2 years to gain the A-level qualification.
+There are no exams at the end of year 1, learners will need to commit to the full 2 years to gain the A Level qualification.

 The study of Ancient History nurtures the personal transferable skills of problem-solving, analysis, disciplined argument and persuasive presentation which employers value highly.
 Its study is proof of intelligence, commitment and an ability to think creatively.
 All these skills will be sought by university admissions tutors and employers.

-Students make successful careers in the mainstream of commerce, law, finance and public administration, as well as teaching, archive and museum work, and a range of other careers.
+After studying A Levels, many students make successful careers in the mainstream of commerce, law, finance and public administration, as well as teaching, archive and museum work, and a range of other careers.